Funding and Career Resources

 x.
 Sexual Assault Prevention and Awareness Center (SAPAC) at (734) 764-7771 or firstname.lastname@example.org.
 They also have a 24/7 Crisis Line at (734) 936-3333.
 SAPAC seeks to eradicate sexual assault, stalking, sexual harassment, and intimate partner violence.

 xi.
-Office of Institutional Equity (OIE), which deals with cases involving discrimination, harassment, or assault against people in the U-M community on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status.
-You can contact OIE via this web form.
+Equity, Civil Rights, and Title IX Office (ECRT) oversees, facilitates and supports the U-M’s efforts to ensure equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment educational programs and activities and admissions.
+You can contact ECRT via this web form.

 Not sure who to contact?
 Check out this chart.